 2014: I applied my writing knowledge by gaining copy editing and proofreading experience, working on friends’ stories.

-2015: I took courses in copy editing and proofreading by the Society for Editors and Proofreaders.
+2015: I took courses in copy editing and proofreading by the Society for Editors and Proofreaders (SfEP – now the Chartered Institute of Editing and Proofreading).

 2016: I took a fiction editing course by an experienced fiction editor.

-2017: I took another fiction editing course by the Society for Editors and Proofreaders (SfEP).
+2017: I took another fiction editing course by the Society for Editors and Proofreaders (now CIEP).
 I joined the SfEP as an entry-level member.

 2018: I taught myself how to use some of Paul Beverley’s macros for more efficient onscreen editing.
 I created written resources for autistic and non-autistic writers.
 I made contact with publishing professionals.